 With a lot of Buddhist influences in Sri Lanka, you can find some quiet places to retreat to and find peace in some meditation.

 There is so much historical things to see.
-You have hidden Buddhist rock caves and ancient cities, as well as old colonial towns by the sea.
+You have hidden Buddhist rock caves and ancient cities, as well as old colonial towns like Galle on the coast.

 It’s peaceful enough with a chilled out lake in the centre of the city, and has plenty of temples to see and is a good base for getting to some of the rock caves and ancient city ruins like Sigiriya.